Shekharnarwariya/Shekharnarwariya/README.md

 - 👋 Hi, I’m @Shekharnarwariya
 - 👀 I’m  Software Developer .
-- 💞️ I’m looking to collaborate on Codebetter indore.
+- 💞️ I’m looking to collaborate in Software Development Life Cycle.

 <!---
 Shekharnarwariya/Shekharnarwariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.